venusevenkc/case-sensitive-paths-webpack-plugin/README.md

         // other webpack config ...
     }

+Demo
+---
+Check the `/demo` directory for a working example of the plugin in action, with tests demonstrating the effect of the plugin.
+See `/demo/README.md` for more.

 Want to help?
 ----
-This module could use unit testing, but I'm not sure how to test a Webpack plugin.
+This module could use more granular unit-testing, but I'm not sure how to test a Webpack plugin.
 If you use this module and know how to test it, I would appreciate a pull request.

 Thanks & Credit